David Carr (wrestler): University

 Carr arrived to ISU to wrestle as a Cyclone at 157 pounds after committing in October 2017.

 2018-19

 While redshirting, Carr compiled a 23–1 record wrestling unattached at open tournaments.
-He claimed titles at four of the five tournaments he competed in and third place at the tournament he lost in.
+He claimed titles at four of the five tournaments he competed in and third place at the tournament in which he lost.

 2019-20

 Carr had an outstanding freshman season competing as a Cyclone, compiling an 18–1 record overall and an unbeaten 9–0 at dual meets.
 His lone loss at the Cliff Keen Invitational to second-ranked Ryan Deakin.
 He became the fifth Cyclone freshman to claim a Big 12 Conference title, with notable wins over the #18 and #7-ranked wrestlers in the country.
 Carr was scheduled to compete at the NCAA championships as the third seed, however, the event was canceled due to the COVID-19 pandemic.
 After the season, he was named a first-team NCAA Division I All-American due to his performance through the season.